 Setting the appropriate price for your property is arguably the most important factor in selling your home for maximum value within a reasonable marketing period.
 This, however, is much easier said than done.
 The difficulty lies in the fact that each piece of property is unique and what buyers will pay for one house or condo is not the same as what they will pay for another even for a similar style in the same neighborhood.
 It is important to be able to use the actions of all the buyers in the market as a whole to come up with a fair market value range.
 By using comparable data from similar properties sold in the last 3, 6, even 12 months, a trend pattern is discovered which allows you to narrow down the value range of your property.
 Using real facts and information (not just anecdotal evidence like what that one property next door sold for) such as “days on market”, absorption rate, tax valuations, and average and median prices for the market as a whole as well as local comparables helps to gain insight on the market and price your property most efficiently.
 We use these methods when we produce a comparative market analysis for your home.

 After establishing a firm price range for your property, the next step is to establish the price at which to market your home.
 This is dependant on personal needs like how quickly you have to sell as well as the external factors relating to the market such as the number of comparable homes on the market at the time and what they are listed for.
 The more aggressive the price is set to market and the more difficult it will be to sell your property.
-Sometimes this can be beneficial and earn you more money (especially in a hot seller’s market) but it can also backfire and cause your property to stagnate on the market for too long forcing you to sell for less down the road (usually in a buyer’s market).
+Sometimes this can be beneficial and earn you more money (especially in a hot seller’s market) but it can also backfire and cause your property to stagnate on the market for too long forcing you to sell for less down the road but installing the fire protection system such as Denver Fire watch services can help you to save your house from the fire, and also increases your house market value. (usually in a buyer’s market).

 3. Preparing your home for sale